 - Swollen lymph nodes in the armpit or around the neck bone.

 - Thickening of the areola, any redness or scaliness in this area.

 If something does strike a nerve, don’t go into panic mode, keep calm and know that most lumps are harmless tumours, but consult your doctor for further tests.

-Editor’s Note: This post was originally written by Nikita Mishra on 24, October 2018 and was updated on 7, October 2019.
+Editor’s Note: This post was originally written by Nikita Mishra in October 2018 and most recently updated in October 2021.